 Is blackmail illegal in Ohio?
 The answer may surprise you.
-While the specifics of blackmail can vary from state to state, generally, blackmail is a criminal act.
+While the specifics of Cleveland, Ohio blackmail can vary from state to state, generally, blackmail is a criminal act.
 However, Ohio has a unique statute that specifically addresses blackmail and makes it a criminal offense.
 Read on to learn more about Ohio’s blackmail law and what could happen if someone were to be convicted of this crime.

 Is Blackmail a Crime in Ohio?